External Data Components

 Origin & reference

-When the builder, and therefore an external data component, has influenced the sorting of a page, information about the origin of the product gets added to the response.
+When the builder (and external data component) has influenced the sorting of a page, information about the origin of the product gets added to the response.
 The reference provided by the external system is returned in the response as part of that origin information.
-With this information you can, for example, keep track of how often a specific promotion was shown or build beacons in your front-end implementation if you choose to send a product session identifier as reference.

 {